 The first two days were disgusting.
 The grease was thick and coated my entire scalp.
 However, quite interestingly, even without washing my hair with time the oil dissipated.
 By day five, when I was finally ready to wash my hair and end my little experiment, the oil wasn’t so bad.
 Don’t get me wrong it wasn’t pretty—not suitable for going out in public, but definitely an improvement.

 When it came time to wash I made sure to really cleanse my scalp and start anew.
-I used For All’s Head Balance cleanser, which uses salicylic acid to exfoliate and help clear away product build up or to remove excess skin cells, oil and dandruff.
-Per the instructions, I applies a quarter sized amount directly and evenly to my dry scalp and massaged for five minutes.
-Once in the shower, I wet my hair and worked the product into to lather and massaged again for five minutes before rinsing.
+I used For All’s Head Balance cleanser, which uses salicylic acid to exfoliate and help clear away product build-up or to remove excess skin cells, oil and dandruff.
+Per the instructions, I apply a quarter-sized amount directly and evenly to my dry scalp and massaged it for five minutes.
+Once in the shower, I wet my hair and worked the product into to lather, and massaged again for five minutes before rinsing.
 I then continued on with my normal washing routine (I used Khlorane’s blonde line for both shampoo and conditioner).
 To manage oil I do not apply conditioner to my roots.